-On Thursday 19 March, the UK Government announced a £330bn package of support for businesses, equivalent to 15% of UK GDP.
-This comes on top of £30bn for businesses the Chancellor announced during the March 2020 Budget.
+On Thursday 19 March, the UK Government announced a £330bn package of support for businesses.
+Then on 26 March, the Self Employed Income Support Scheme.
+These announcements are on top of £30bn for businesses the Chancellor announced during the March 2020 Budget.

 - Grants of £10,000 for small businesses

-For businesses in these sectors with property which has a rateable value between £15,000 and £51,000
+The Retail and Hospitality Grant Scheme is for businesses in these sectors with property which has a rateable value between £15,000 and £51,000.

 - Statutory Sick Pay relief for SMEs

-To allow employers to reclaim Statutory Sick Pay (SSP) they pay for sickness absence due to Covid-19.
+To allow employers to reclaim Statutory Sick Pay (SSP) they pay for sickness absence due to coronavirus.
 To be eligible, your business must have had fewer than 250 employees on 28 February 2020

 - Coronavirus Business Interruption Loan Scheme

 This Scheme offers loans of up to £5 million for SMEs through the British Business Bank

 For eligible self-employed workers who submitted a tax return for 2018-2019: a taxable grant worth 80% of your average monthly profits for the last 3 years, up to £2,500 a month